0xadada/0xadada.github.io/_posts/2016-11-06-travel-italy-switzerland.md

    <a class="RefBack" href="#ref:cite:1">1</a>
    </cite>
 1. McLuhan, Marshall, and Lewis H. Lapham.
-   Understanding media : the extensions of man.
+   _Understanding Media: the Extensions of Man_.
-   Cambridge, Mass: MIT Press, 1994.
+   Cambridge, Mass: MIT Press,
    Print.
+   1994.